kiryk/microsite/README.md

 ## Usage

-For `microsite` sections are directories and articles are files, both of these are meant to be accessed directly or through FTP.
+For `microsite` sections are directories and articles are files, both of these are meant to be managed through FTP or directly.

 ### Sections